akashjorss/Infectious_disease_simulation_using_AWS/research/response2/README.md

 2. Once the cluster is created, we create a task that will be running on the cluster we just created.
 To create a task move to Task Definitions option on the ECS menu and create a task definition.
 ![](imgs/task_created.png)

 3. Now, we add a container to the task definition.
-We use Docker hub’s URL if your image is deployed on docker hub.
+We use Docker hub’s URL as our image is deployed on docker hub.
 ![](imgs/add_container.png)

 4. Once the container is added,run a new task by clicking on Run new Task and the following screen appears.